Asymptotically Optimal Competitive Ratio for Online Allocation of Reusable Resources: Missing Details for

+\emph{Consider the actions of \dpg\ on this instance.
+Arrival $t_1$ is allocated 2 units of resource 1.
+If these units return before the second arrival then resource 1 is also matched to $t_2$.
+Overall, with non-zero probability resource 1 is matched to the first two arrivals and is still available when $t_3$ arrives.
+However, in this scenario resource 2 is matched to $t_3$.
+Now, consider a different sample path where the units of resource 1 allocated to arrival $t_1$ do not return by $t_2$.
+In this case, \dpg\ allocates a unit of the non-reusable resource 2 to arrival $t_2$.
+Subsequently, arrival $t_3$ is allocated a unit of resource 1.
+Therefore, we have two sample paths where resource 1 is available to allocate to arrival $t_3$, however, the actions of \dpg\ are different on these sample paths.
+This behavior is quite unlike the case of matching (for instance, recall Corollary \ref{indepcoro}). } \end{eg}

-Consider three arrivals $t_1,t_2,t_3$ that come in that order and two resources $\{1,2\}$ with unit reward and unit capacity (example can be generalized to arbitrary capacity).
+Next, we construct a very similar instance for the setting of online assortments. \begin{eg} \emph{ Consider three arrivals $t_1,t_2,t_3$ that come in that order and two resources $\{1,2\}$ with unit reward and unit capacity (example can be generalized to arbitrary capacity).
 Let resource $2$ be non-reusable.
 Each arrival has a multinomial logit (MNL) choice model, i.e., probability $\phi(S,i)=\frac{v_i}{v_0+\sum_{j\in S}v_j}$ for $i\in\{1,2\}$ and any set $S$ containing $i$.
 MNL parameters for arrivals $t_1$ and $t_2$ are as follows: $v_1=100$, $v_2=1$ and $v_0=0.01$.
 Arrival $t_3$ has $v^3_1=1$, $v^3_2=100$ and $v^3_0=0.01$.
 Now, consider the actions of \dpg\ on this instance.
 Observe that \dpg\ offers set $\{1,2\}$ to arrival $t_1$ and with probability close to 1, resource $1$ is chosen by this arrival.
 Suppose that the probability of resource $1$ returning before arrival $t_2$ is $p\in(0,1)$ and resource $1$ returns before arrival $t_3$ w.p.\ 1.
 Then with probability $p$ we offer arrival $t_2$ the set $\{1,2\}$ and resource $1$ is chosen again w.h.p..\ Subsequently, arrival $t_3$ will choose resource $2$ w.h.p., even if resource $1$ returns and is available.
-In other words, resource $2$ is the most preferred available resource for arrival $t_3$ in this case.
+In other words, resource $2$ is the most preferred available resource for arrival $t_3$ in this case. }